sonamsamdupkhangsar/authorization/docs/04-signup-and-tenant-onboarding.md

 | `allow-signup` | Enables or disables signup on that host. |
 | `create-organization-on-signup` | Creates a new organization for the user when true; attaches to the existing host organization when false. |
 | `allowed-email-domains` | Restricts signup email domains. `*` allows any domain unless the domain is reserved by another host. |

+When signup is disabled for a host, the signup page displays a disabled message and the controller rejects submitted signup requests.
+The demo issuer uses this mode.

 ## Free/Public Signup